Night and Day at the Fashion and Textile Museum – reviewNovember 13, 2018

 Princess Elizabeth (Now Queen Elizabeth) was married on 12th May 1937.
 It was a special occasion for the nation and million listened to the ceremony on the radio.
 There were street decorations, parties and special outfits were worn.

 Cecil Beaton was an absolute favourite photographer of the period.
-This exhibition-within-an-exhibition, titled “Thirty From the 30s: Fashion, Film and Fantasy”, has some of his most famous images.
+This exhibition-within-an-exhibition at Night and Day, titled “Thirty From the 30s: Fashion, Film and Fantasy”, has some of his most famous images.
 Here is Coco Chanel, with her cigarette and direct gaze, and Elsa Schiaparelli too.
 Elsie de Wolf is in bed, but not en dishabille: she is upright and composed.
 Look, it’s Gary Cooper, here’s Marlene Dietrich again.
 There are young society beauties and models, too.
 Oh yes, and Queen Elizabeth The Queen Mother, in her beautiful youth.

 Beaton had the knack of making everyone look glamorous, with his soft focus and liberal re-touching.
 The re-touching process is shown with his characteristically titled “From Charwoman to Dowager” series.
 I sincerely hope the model, whoever she was, didn’t see the title.
 It illustrates the physical painting-out of lines on the face and lopping off of several inches of the body to make his model younger and thinner.
 No wonder everyone looked like a movie star under his lens.